frankaemika/libfranka-common/README.md

 # libfranka-common

-Types and definitions common to `libfranka` and the FRANKA EMIKA robots.
+Types and definitions common to `libfranka` and the FRANKA EMIKA research robots.